 The change from traditional curved legs to straight legs naturally affects the rake of the fork, which in turn changes the steering response of the bicycle.

-To ensure the new Precisa fork retained the same rake as the traditional curved fork, the Precisa fork crown was designed to ANGLE the steerer tube to match the fork rake measurement of curved forks (which according to my research is 43mm).
+To ensure the new Precisa fork retained the same rake as the traditional curved fork, the Precisa fork crown features a 4 degree offset to match the fork rake measurement of curved forks (which according to my research is 43mm).

 The image below shows how the fork steerer is angled up and not directly inline with the legs of the fork.
 When fitted to the bike, the angle of the steerer tube causes the legs to sit forward of the head tube positioning the drop-outs in the same spot as the traditional curved forks.